aadi-netizen/prisma_tutorial/README.md

       - HOST: The name of your host name (for the local environment, it is localhost)
       - PORT: The port where your database server is running (typically 5432 for PostgreSQL)
       - DATABASE: The name of the database
+        - Database "test" must exist in the database server
       - SCHEMA: The name of the schema inside the database
 - `schema.prisma` file
   - `generator client {...}` : Generate `Prisma Client` for you